Go to the Courses section

 The School of English and Modern Languages at Oxford Brooks University hosts Writing Fellows from the Royal Literary Fund (RLF) in London.
 The RLF is a charity which supports professional writers through a variety of schemes, and Oxford Brooks University was one of the pioneer hosts for the RLF Fellowship scheme.

-The RLF scheme places experienced writers into higher education institutions to offer confidential one-to-one tutorials to undergraduate and postgraduate students on any aspect of writing and presentation, whether creative writing, academic assessed and non-assessed work, exam writing or seminar presentation.
-All Oxford Brookes students are entitled to sign up and consult with one of the Fellows, who are available across four days each week.
+The RLF scheme places experienced writers into higher education institutions to offer confidential one-to-one tutorials to undergraduate and postgraduate students on any aspect of writing and presentation, whether academic assessed and non-assessed work, exam writing or seminar presentation.
+RLF Fellows can offer help across the full range of academic disciplines.
+All Oxford Brookes students who are in the UK at the time of the consultation are entitled to sign up.

 The Fellows’ office is T414 (Tonge Building) on the Gipsy Lane Campus.
 Students can make appointments by emailing the Fellows directly.
 The Royal Literary Fund Fellows only work between weeks 1 and 12 each semester.

 Michael Bond writes non-fiction books about human psychology and behaviour.
 He is interested in the many ways we are influenced by our social and physical surroundings: how the people we’re with and the places we know affect what we do and think.

 His most recent book is Wayfinding: the art and science of how we find and lose our way (Picador, 2020).
 It explores how our brains make the cognitive maps that keep us orientated, and how our interactions with landscape affect our memory and cognition.

 Previously he wrote The Power of Others (Oneworld, 2014), which won the 2015 British Psychological Society book of the year prize.
 It investigates the psychological effects of groups and the challenges of isolation.